raspberrypilearning/mindful-meadow/en/step_2.md

 --- task ---

-When a clone is created, it should go to a random position:
+When a clone is created, use this block to make it go to a random position:

 ```blocks3
 when I start as a clone